Zankoku-Okuno/cpgc/docs/architecture.md

-	without mutation, objects can only point to older objects whenever you modify an object's subobject, the subobject might be newer so the problem is: if a tenured object is modified to point to a baby object, but the baby is not reachable through only baby objects, we've got a problem when you cannot prove that the replacement subobject is older than the current, you add the replacement to the referenced list on minor collection, the reference list is also traced (as if they were roots), then emptied it's up to the user, since objects might have arbitrary layouts now, though for fixed layout we can layer some utilities
+	without mutation, objects can only point to older objects whenever you modify an object's subobject, the subobject might be newer so the problem is: if a tenured object is modified to point to a baby object, but the baby is not reachable through only baby objects, we've got a problem further, if a tenured object has a subobject replaced to a baby, then to a tenure, there's not need to trace the baby as a referent when you cannot prove that the replacement subobject is older than the current, you add the main object to the referenced list
+	It's up to the user to make sure they do this on minor collection, the reference list is also traced (as if they were roots), then emptied The best way to do this is to write a special trace which doesn't mark or short-circuit (except on NULL) but then calls normal trace funtions

 Profiling